 - Hongik University: Hongik Daehakgyo (홍익대학교), widely considered to be one of the best art universities in Korea, lends this area its Hongdae (홍대) nickname with its first and third characters.
 It also infuses the neighborhood with its cool, artistic vibe.

 The back streets in the area are not as attractive, and people and cars share the narrow, grimy spaces, but these streets are full of local bars, cafes, music venues, and various other independent shops, and are well worth exploring.
-Music venues come and go, but three long-term, well-known clubs in the immediate neighborhood for live music include Evans, FF, and Convent (Formerly Freebird).
+Music venues come and go in the best of times, and the pandemic hit the scene particularly hard, but two long-term, well-known clubs in the immediate neighborhood for live music that still are hanging on include Evans and FF.

-To eat in this area, we enjoyed Tongtong Dwaeji (통통돼지) for Korean BBQ, Gosami (고삼이) for seafood, and New York Apartment for a hamburger at one time or another, and you might as well, but there are hundreds of other restaurants near Ewha, Sinchon, and Hongdae alike, so feel free to find your own favorites.
+To eat in this area, we enjoyed Tongtong Dwaeji (통통돼지) for Korean BBQ, Gosami (고삼이) for grilled fish, and New York Apartment for a hamburger at one time or another, and you might as well, but there are hundreds of other restaurants near Ewha, Sinchon, and Hongdae alike, so definitely feel free to find your own favorites.

 If you plan to stay out into the small hours, be sure to refer to the metro schedule and night bus options.
-Remember that the last train runs around midnight and the first train doesn't start again until around 5:30 AM; so, you will want to make sure that the N26 or N62 night bus can get you where you need to go if you choose to stay after midnight.
+Remember that the last train runs around midnight and the first train doesn't start again until around 5:30 AM; so, you will want to make sure that the N26 night bus can get you where you need to go if you choose to stay after midnight and your accomodation is not in the area.
 Alternately, you will have to take a taxi or stay out until the train is awake again.

 How to Get Here: Take the Green Line (Line 2) toward the west.
 If you wish to follow our suggested walks, we think that the best exits to use are Ewha Womans University, Exit 3; Sinchon, Exit 2 (or duck through the U-Plex Mall); and Hongik University, Exit 9.
 Depending on your next destination, it may make sense to return to Hongik University station or it may be more logical to use Sangsu Station, Exit 1, on the Brown Line (Line 6).